UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: Kinematic Model and Control

 $g_{st}^{robot}(\theta)$ will yield the tool-frame position and orientation in $SE(3)$ format expressed in the robot coordinate frame.
-Robot specific dimensional parameters and more detail regarding the calculation process can be found in the \textbf{Supplementary Materials}.
-In the actual implementation, we use Wolfram Mathematica to pre-compute one analytic expression of the products of exponential for all three segments.
+Robot-specific dimensional parameters and more details regarding the calculation process can be found in the Supplementary Materials.
+In the actual implementation, we use Wolfram Mathematica to pre-compute one analytic expression of the products of exponentials for all three segments.
 It is a function of segment dimension parameters and segment joint variables.
-We exported this function to Python for robot control.
-Kinematic code can be found in the following \textbf{GitHub repository (link)}